smaremanda/add-in-docs/outlook/compose/get-or-set-the-subject.md

 ## Prerequisites for getting or setting the subject in a compose form
 <a name="mod_off15_HowToGetSetSubject_Prerequisites"> </a>

-The JavaScript API for Office provides asynchronous methods ([subject.getAsync](https://dev.outlook.com/reference/add-ins/Subject.html%28Office.15%29.md) and[subject.setAsync](https://dev.outlook.com/reference/add-ins/Subject.html%28Office.15%29.md)) to get and set the subject of an appointment or message that the user is composing.
+The JavaScript API for Office provides asynchronous methods ([subject.getAsync](https://dev.outlook.com/reference/add-ins/Subject.html%28Office.15%29.md) and [subject.setAsync](https://dev.outlook.com/reference/add-ins/Subject.html%28Office.15%29.md)) to get and set the subject of an appointment or message that the user is composing.
 These asynchronous methods are available to only compose add-ins.
-To use these methods, make sure you have set up the add-in manifest appropriately for Outlook to activate the add-in in compose forms, as described in the section [Setting up Outlook add-ins for compose forms](../outlook/compose/compose-scenario.md#mod_off15_CreatingForCompose_SettingUp) of[Create Outlook add-ins for compose forms](../outlook/compose/compose-scenario.md).
+To use these methods, make sure you have set up the add-in manifest appropriately for Outlook to activate the add-in in compose forms, as described in the section [Setting up Outlook add-ins for compose forms](../outlook/compose/compose-scenario.md#mod_off15_CreatingForCompose_SettingUp) of [Create Outlook add-ins for compose forms](../outlook/compose/compose-scenario.md).

 The  **subject** property is available for read access in both compose and read forms of appointments and messages.
 In a read form, you can access the property directly from the parent object, as in: